weiqi0207/CSCC-data-dictionary-pipeline/README.md

 4. When the secruity window regarding the VBS script pop out, click yes

-5. A window said **Table copied successfully to CSV!** will pop out, click OK
+5. A window said **'Table copied successfully to CSV!'** will pop out, click OK

 6. Verify the generated dictionaries accordingly and modify the code if needed